PilzAdam/mobs/README.txt

 	"chance" is same as in register_abm()
 	"mobs_per_30_block_radius" is the maximum number of mobs in a 30 block radius arround the possible spawning pos
+3. mobs:register_arrow(name, def)
+	"name" is the name of the arrow
+	"def" is a table with the following values:
+		visual: same is in minetest.register_entity()
+		visual_size: same is in minetest.register_entity()
+		textures: same is in minetest.register_entity()
+		velocity: the velocity of the arrow
+		hit_player: a function that is called when the arrow hits a player
+			params: (self, player)
+		hit_node: a function that is called when the arrow hits a node
+			params: (self, pos, node)

 License:
 Sourcecode: WTFPL (see below)